 - National Historic Landmark where John Coltrane first heard Dizzy Gillespie and Charlie Parker perform in person;

-- Supper club that was a hangout for the producers and musicians who created “The Sound of Philadelphia”;
+- Site of the supper club that was a hangout for the producers and musicians who created “The Sound of Philadelphia”;

 - Hotels where Billie Holiday stayed and was arrested;

-- Legendary club where jazz and blues greats performed on the inside and tap dancers improvised on the outside;
+- Site of the legendary club where jazz and blues greats performed on the inside and tap dancers busked on the outside;

 - Jazz club that paid homage to postal workers and the U.S. Postal Service; and

-- Dive bar that was the setting for the Broadway play “Lady Day at Emerson’s Bar and Grill.”
+- Site of the dive bar that was the setting for the Broadway play “Lady Day at Emerson’s Bar and Grill.”

 The Green Book Walking Tour is led by All That Philly Jazz Director Faye Anderson, a storyteller who is passionate about uncovering hidden and forgotten stories.

-The Green Book walking tour is on pause during the coronavirus lockdown.
-To schedule a Mapping the Green Book in Philadelphia presentation, contact Faye at firstname.lastname@example.org.
+To be added to the mailing list for the walking tour schedule, arrange a group tour, or schedule a Mapping the Green Book in Philadelphia presentation, contact Faye at email@example.com.